MariiaVision/msp_tracker/README.md

 ## Usage
-1. In a terminal, activate the environment: `source activate gui_tracks`
+1. In a terminal, activate the environment: `source activate gui_tracks` 1a.
+In necessary update the environment: `conda env update --file environment.yml`
 2. To run the software: `python gui_trackviewer_2.py`:
   - 1st load protein movie
   - then select the tracks (.txt file, json format)